£0.00

 Lacoste’s Price Point

-In the realm of luxury goods, price serves as a key indicator of a brand’s positioning.
+In the realm of luxury goods, price is a key indicator of a brand’s positioning and Lacoste occupies an interesting space in this regard.

-Let’s consider some specifics.
-A classic Lacoste polo shirt typically retails for around £95, placing it well above high-street brands but significantly below the price point of traditional luxury fashion houses.
+For example, classic Lacoste polo shirts retail for around $110, placing them well above high-street brands but far below the prices of traditional luxury fashion houses.

-To put this into perspective, consider the words of one of our Stylist and Personal Shopper, Karina: “When it comes to the price, Lacoste is middle ground, hence the question of whether Lacoste is luxury or not.
+To put this into perspective, consider the words of one of our Personal Stylists, Karina: “Price-wise, Lacoste is middle ground, hence the question of whether Lacoste is luxury or not.
 Lacoste’s products are more expensive than high-street, but not as expensive as high-end luxury brands.”

-This pricing strategy allows Lacoste to appeal to a broad range of consumers.
-For the young professional looking to upgrade his wardrobe, Lacoste represents an attainable step into the world of premium brands.
+Yes, the middle-ground pricing strategy allows Lacoste to appeal to a broad range of consumers, such as young professionals looking to upgrade their wardrobes, where Lacoste is the first step into the world of premium brands.

-However, this accessibility is a double-edged sword when it comes to luxury perception.
+However, the brand’s intentional accessibility is a double-edged sword when it comes to luxury perception and appeal to wealthy men seeking to create a classic, old-money style.

 In some markets, particularly those where conspicuous consumption is the norm, Lacoste’s relatively modest prices may work against its luxury credentials.

-The brand’s pricing becomes even more complex when we consider Lacoste’s outlet stores.
-These outlets offer past-season Lacoste items at significant discounts, sometimes as low as £20 for a polo shirt.
+The brand’s pricing is even more complex when we consider Lacoste’s outlet stores offering past-season Lacoste clothes at huge discounts, sometimes as low as $20 for a polo shirt.

-While this increases accessibility, it can potentially dilute the brand’s luxury image.
+While selling via outlets increases brand recognition and accessibility, in the long run, it dilutes the brand’s luxury image.

-As one Lacoste employee in Canada observed, “It’s really hard to maintain a ‘luxury/high end’ image when you go to a boutique and see a sweater or tee for $150+ but go to the outlet and find on a weekly deal for $20.”
+As one Lacoste employee in Canada observed, “It’s hard to maintain a ‘luxury/high end’ image when you can buy a sweater or tee at the outlet for less than $20.”

-Yet, for the discerning gentleman, this price positioning can be advantageous.
-It allows for the cultivation of a refined wardrobe without the extravagant expense associated with luxury brands.
+Yet, for the young gentleman, this price positioning can be advantageous as it allows for the cultivation of a refined wardrobe without the extravagant expense associated with luxury brands.

-A well-chosen Lacoste item, paired thoughtfully with other quality pieces, can convey a sense of understated luxury that’s far more sophisticated than flashier, more expensive alternatives.
+A well-chosen Lacoste jacket, paired thoughtfully with dress pants and penny loafers, can convey a sense of understated luxury that’s far more sophisticated than flashier, more expensive alternatives.

 Moreover, when we consider the longevity of Lacoste products, the price point takes on a different perspective.

-As one satisfied customer noted, “My [made in France] polos from them have been exceptional in quality – I have two very old and don’t look it.
-Other brands, Brooks Brothers, Ralph Lauren, etc have all lost shape and been binned but the Lacoste ones kept strong.”
+As one satisfied customer noted, “My [Made in France] polos are of exceptional quality – I have two very old and they still don’t look it.
+My polos from similar brands, Brooks Brothers and Ralph Lauren, have lost a bit of shape but my Lacoste ones are still strong.”

 Instead, it occupies a sweet spot that, for many, represents the perfect balance of quality, style, and value.